yuzhimanhua/yuzhimanhua.github.io/index.md

 ## What's New [[What's Not New...](old.md)]
 2025-07 to 2025-12 Invited to be a PC member of [KDD 2026](https://kdd2026.kdd.org) (Area Chair).

+2025-08-03 Attended [KDD 2025](https://kdd2025.kdd.org) in Toronto, Canada to give my dissertation award talk.

 2025-01 to 2025-06 Invited to be a PC member of [KDD 2025](https://kdd2025.kdd.org) (Area Chair), [ACL 2025](https://2025.aclweb.org) (Area Chair), [NeurIPS 2025](https://neurips.cc/Conferences/2025) (Area Chair), and [EMNLP 2025](https://2025.emnlp.org) (Senior Area Chair).

 2025-05-15 Two papers got accepted by [ACL 2025](https://2025.aclweb.org) (1 main conference + 1 findings)!

-2025-04-30 Attended [SDM 2025](https://www.siam.org/conferences-events/siam-conferences/sdm25) in Washington, DC (in person) to present our tutorial.
+2025-04-30 Attended [SDM 2025](https://www.siam.org/conferences-events/siam-conferences/sdm25) in Washington, DC to present our tutorial.

 2025-04-11 Gave a talk at the University of Kansas [[slides](talks/20250411.pdf)].